-Sharp Island first caught my attention when I read about it in a CNN article.
-It featured among the top underrated attractions in Asia.
+Sharp Island first caught my attention when I read about it in a CNN article that featured it among the top underrated attractions in Asia.

 With that pitch, it’s hard not to want to visit Sharp Island.